BIGJRA/BIGJRA.github.io/reborn.md

 Enter the secret door here to get *TM30 Shadow Ball* as well as the *Catching Charm: Amethyst* which lets us catch Pokemon a bit easier.

+One more quick thing if you'd like: Fly on over to Calcenon City and go to Route 4.
+Hop across the rocks at the lake during the nighttime to catch Absol.

 ## Amaranth Badge

 That's it for the side content, so head down to the Coral Ward and talk to Adrienn in their gym.